-We usually modify the host file by ‘edit’ DOS command in earlier Windows operating systems, but edit DOS command is not included in Windows 8.1 and 8.
-You would be getting the following error message when you try edit command in Windows 8/8.1 command prompt.
+We used to modify this file by ‘edit’ DOS command in earlier Windows operating systems, but the edit DOS command is not included in Windows 8.1 and 10.
+You will get the following error message when you try edit command in Windows 10/8.1 command prompt.

 “ ‘edit’ is not recognized as an internal or external command, operable program or batch file.”

-Let us Easily Edit Host File in Windows 8.1 or 8
+Easily Edit the Hosts File in Windows 10 and 8.1

-On Windows Operating Systems host file is located here,
+In Windows Operating Systems, the hosts file is located here,

 Make sure you have administrative access/privilege on the computer before attempting to modify it.